Guidance for Reviewers

 - Identify additional relevant published work that has not been cited by the authors;

-- Note any statement that is an observation, derivation, or argument that has been reported in other publications but is not cited in the manuscript; and
+- Note any statement in the manuscript that is an observation, derivation, or argument that has been reported in other publications but is not cited; and

 - Notify the editors of any substantial similarity or overlap between the manuscript under consideration and any other manuscript (published or unpublished) of which they have personal knowledge.